 Structured Streaming (SS) is one of the core components of Apache Spark.
 As part of the Spark on Qubole offering, our customers can build and run Structured Streaming Applications reliably on the QDS platform.
 One of the most frequent issues with Structured Streaming was related to reliability when running it in a cloud environment, with some object store (usually s3) as checkpoint location.
-A Streaming Application would often crash with File Not Found exception while performing the checkpoint operation.
-We noticed this is a common problem for a number of other users running Structured Streaming on the cloud (see stackoverflow question for more context) and decided to proactively address it.
+A Streaming Application would often crash with a File Not Found exception while performing the checkpoint operation.
+We noticed this is a common problem for a number of other users running Structured Streaming on the cloud (see StackOverflow question for more context) and decided to proactively address it.

 In this post, we are going to discuss the issue in detail and share how we solved the problem for our customers running streaming and real-time workloads with Apache Spark on Qubole.